 These are some of the most common job titles in the training and e-learning industry.
 Of course, plenty of jobs out there include a blend of the various roles.
 For instance, we see a lot of IDs who are also e-learning developers or trainers, and some training managers who act as directors, setting the training strategy.
 It really varies from one organization to another.

 Is your job title listed here?
 Does the description above accurately reflect what you do and the skills you believe are required to do it?
-Leave me a comment below and let me know!
+Leave us a comment below and let us know!

 Follow us on Twitter and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.